SAFRAN-LAB/HODLR/README.md

 		get_Matrix.cpp

+6. The dimension of can be changed by changing DIM in the makefile.

-6. Read through the comments in all the files.
+7. Read through the comments in all the files.
 Most of the function/class/method/variable names are self-explanatory.

-7. More details will be added later.
+8. More details will be added later.